About the Kensington Community Resilience Fund

 - Have decision makers (board members, leadership team, staff) that reflect the communities being served by the organization/project

 All grants will provide flexible, general operating support in the amount of $10,000.
 This level is intended to give grantees of all sizes the ability to think creatively about their work and to work sustainably over the one-year grant period, including being able to provide fair compensation to those carrying out the work.
 Small, grassroots organizations and community groups are far too often asked to work from a scarcity model and the KCR Fund seeks to rectify this mindset.

 For example, for those who might typically seek smaller ($500 to $1,000) grants for one-time projects like cleanups or block parties, we encourage thinking about ways to build these projects out for a more sustainable impact.
 Please contact firstname.lastname@example.org if you would like to discuss your proposal.

 As general operating grants, funding can support a wide range of uses, including overhead costs (salaries, rent, etc.), program costs, training, events, supplies, stipends, etc. These grants are intended to give organizations and projects as much flexibility as possible to carry out their work supporting the Kensington community.

-The deadline for this fund is Wednesday, May 26, 2021.
-Because of the volume of applications, we cannot accept applications after this point.
 We anticipate a second round of funding to open in fall 2021.